-Major malformations were observed in 1 liveborn following gestational exposure to rituximab (Table 66).
+Major malformations were observed in 1 liveborn following gestational exposure to rituximab (Table 71).
 A ventricular septal defect was reported in an infant exposed during the first trimester through the first month of pregnancy (Chakravarty et al. 2011); no data were provided on co-exposure to other chemotherapy agents.
-Thus, the apparent rate of major malformations
+Thus, the apparent rate of major malformations following exposure to rituximab during first trimester was 17% (1/5 conceptuses, based on 5 liveborn infants).

 No major malformations were reported in the 18 liveborn infants exposed to rituximab in the second and/or third trimester only.
-Thus, the apparent rate of major malformations following exposure to rituximab in the second and/or third trimester only was 0% (0/18 conceptuses based on 17 liveborn infants and examination of the fetus of 1 stillbirth).
+Thus, the apparent rate of major malformations following exposure to ritux-imab in the second and/or third trimester only was 0% (0/18 conceptuses, based on 17 liveborn infants and examination of the fetus of 1 stillbirth).

-A minor malformation was observed in one infant gestationally-exposed to rituximab.
+A minor malformation was observed in 1 infant gestationally exposed to rituximab.
 A patent foramen ovale was reported an infant born at term (Chakravarty et al. 2011); this infant also had a ventricular septal defect, a major malformation.

 A variety of pregnancy complications and health effects were reported in pregnancies exposed to rituximab.
-Pregnancy complications included preeclampsia (1 case) (Chakravarty et al. 2011), spontaneous preterm labor (2 cases) (Decker et al. 2006), including one case yielding a stillborn infant following reductions in amniotic fluid and intrauterine fetal growth restriction (Peterson et al. 2010).
+Pregnancy complications included preeclampsia (1 case) (Chakravarty et al. 2011) and spontaneous preterm labor (2 cases) (Decker et al. 2006), including 1 case yielding a stillborn infant following reductions in amniotic fluid and intrauterine fetal growth restriction (Peterson et al. 2010).

 There were 23 liveborn infants with in utero exposure to rituximab.
 Early preterm delivery (<34 weeks) was reported for 5 infants, late preterm delivery (34 to<37 weeks) was reported for 5 infants, and 7 infants were delivered at term.
 Data were insufficient to determine the gestational age at birth for 6 infants.
-Of the 10 preterm infants, 3 infants were delivered via spontaneous vaginal delivery and 3 infants were delivered via C-section; data were insufficient to determine the route of delivery for the remaining 4 infants.
-One newborn was identified as small for gestational age and 7 infants had normal body weight based on sex, gestational age and body weight at birth (Olsen et al. 2010).
+Of the 10 preterm infants, 3 infants were delivered via spontaneous vaginal delivery, and 3 infants were delivered via C-section; data were insufficient to determine the route of delivery for the remaining 4 infants.
+One newborn was identified as small for gestational age, and 7 infants had normal body weight based on sex, gestational age, and body weight at birth (Olsen et al. 2010).
 Data were insufficient to identify small for gestational age in the remaining 15 infants.

-Transient myelosuppression was observed in four infants.
-A deficiency or absence of B-cells was reported for two newborns (Decker et al. 2006, Friedrichs et al. 2006).
+Transient myelosuppression was observed in 4 infants.
+A deficiency or absence of B-cells was reported for 2 newborns (Decker et al. 2006, Friedrichs et al. 2006).
 The B-cell levels recovered to a normal range by age 12 and 18 weeks, respectively (Decker et al. 2006, Friedrichs et al. 2006).
 One infant had granulocytopenia and lymphopenia (also called lymphocytopenia) (Kimby et al. 2004), and another infant leukopenia and anemia (Chakravarty et al. 2011).
-Respiratory distress was reported in two infants accompanied by jaundice (Cardonick et al. 2010) or omphalitis (inflammation of the navel) (Cordeiro et al. 2009).
+Respiratory distress was reported in 2 infants, accompanied by jaundice (Cardonick et al. 2010) or omphalitis (inflammation of the navel) (Cordeiro et al. 2009).
 One infant born at 38 weeks had a patent ductus arteriosus (Chakravarty et al. 2011); this infant also had a ventricular septal defect and a patent ovale foramen.